narwhalacademy/zebra-crossing/README.md

 - **Turn off automatically added calendar invitations,** which can be used to send malicious links.
   - Google Calendar [Settings](https://calendar.google.com/calendar/r/settings) `→ Event Settings → Add invitations to my calendar: When I respond to the invitation in email`
   - Outlook: `File → Options → Calendar → Automatic accept or decline → Auto Accept/Decline: Automatically Accept Meeting Requests and Remove Canceled Meetings`
+  - iCloud: On iOS: Go to `Settings → [Your name] → iCloud → Saved to iCloud: See All → iCloud Calendar → Send & Receive → Receiving` and select `Email` for each account.
 - **Disable macros in Microsoft Office.** Macros are small bits of code that automate actions which can be exploited by attackers.
 They can still be useful sometimes, which is why we recommend the `Disable all macros with notification`, which allows you to manually allow macros from trusted sources to run.
   - Instructions for:
     - [macOS](https://support.microsoft.com/en-us/office/enable-or-disable-macros-in-office-for-mac-c2494c99-a637-4ce6-9b82-e02cbb85cb96)